-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Carter is shown as a purple triangle. (analysis methodology)
+Carter is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-Carter was the primary sponsor of 1 bill that was enacted:
+Carter was the primary sponsor of 4 bills that were enacted:

 Carter sponsors bills primarily in these issue areas:

 Some of Carter’s most recently sponsored bills include...

 - H.R.
 114: To adjust the boundary of the Fort Frederica National Monument in the State ...

 - H.R.
 6733: Know the Cost Act of 2018